turborepo/discord-bot/README.md

-# Turborepo Discord Bot
+# Turbo Discord Bot

- The bot for the Turborepo [Discord community](https://turborepo.org/discord).
+The bot for the Turbo [Discord community](https://turborepo.org/discord).